 Are there any costs for an I-9 form?

-Pro tip: You don’t need to fill one out for a volunteer or a contractor.
+Pro tip: You don’t need to fill this out for a volunteer or a contractor.

 Still not sure what other forms you need to onboard employees?
-Some payroll providers streamline the full onboarding process, so you make sure your employees and your business are compliant and ready to go.
+Gusto streamlines the full onboarding process, so you make sure your employees and your business are compliant and ready to go.